 Instructions

-- Boil the water and add a total of 3-4 tablespoons of dried herbs.
-For instance, if you want to use a mixture of lavender, peppermint and citronella, you can only use one tablespoon of each.
+- Boil the water and add a total of 3 to 4 tablespoons of dried herbs.
+If you want to use a mixture, just use one tablespoon of each herb.

-- Mix well, cover, and boil for a few minutes.
-Remove from heat and allow to cool.
+- Mix well, cover the pot, and let it steep for a few minutes.
+Remove from heat and allow the liquid to cool completely.

-- Pour the mixture through the strainer into the spray bottle so that the remains of the herbs are removed.
+- Pour the mixture through the strainer directly into the spray bottle so the remains of the herbs are completely removed.

-- Mix the resulting solution with the witch hazel or rubbing alcohol.
+- Mix the resulting herbal water with your witch hazel or rubbing alcohol.
+Shake well before using.

 How to store your homemade insect repellent